Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 The original JavaScript code for this part of the published page is beneath:
 <img src="documentation/testing-ms2/place-added-to-itinerary-original-code.png">

-The developer looked into this and realised that since sessionStorage saves values as strings, while the "Added To Itinerary" alert only displays each added once, when it came to retrieve these entries to be displayed in the "Send Your Message" popup, places were being duplcated.
+The developer looked into this and realised that since sessionStorage saves values as strings, while the "Added To Itinerary" alert only displays each added value once, when it came to retrieving these entries to be displayed in the "Send Your Message" popup, places were being duplicated.
 The images below show the effect.

 Place added alert displays as it should:
 <img src="documentation/testing-ms2/place-added-alert.png">